fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_uniform.md

 For `complex` type, the real part and imaginary part are independent of each other.

+Note: the algorithm used for generating uniform random variates is fundamentally limited to double precision.

 ### Syntax

 `result = [[stdlib_stats_distribution_uniform(module):rvs_uniform(interface)]]([[loc,] scale] [[[,array_size]]])`